geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The maids with thine partake the Baron’s care.”

 Brave Henry to the proffered terms agreed,<br>
-Then o'er the drawbridge guides Maria's steed;<br>
+Then o’er the drawbridge guides Maria’s steed;<br>
 The warder there admits the Knight and Maid,<br>
 And through a court of Gothic grandeur led;<br>
 His Lord received them in a spacious hall,<br>

-Where martial trophies decked the storied wall,
+Where martial trophies decked the storied wall,<br>
-And many a pictured pannel seemed to trace
+And many a pictured pannel seemed to trace<br>
-The ancient glories of a noble race.
+The ancient glories of a noble race.<br>
-On couches there two wearied maids repose,
+On couches there two wearied maids repose,<br>
-Who now to meet the lovely stranger rose,
+Who now to meet the lovely stranger rose,<br>
-While with that courtesy which marks the brave,
+While with that courtesy which marks the brave,<br>
 Two youths to Henry cordial greeting gave.

-Fair was each damsel, but the fairest far
-Maria seemed, like evening's dewy star,
-When all the rival fires that grace the night 80

-By their own splendour prove her richer light:
-As far in speech, in mien, and courteous mind,
-Brave Henry left his young compeers behind.
-Soon to a banquet, where, with costly pride, Carinthia's* ores the massy bowl supplied,
-Where Gallia's grapes their richest nectar poured,
-And tropic dainties piled the groaning board,
-The Baron leads, and tries, with social arts,
-To soothe the anguish of their aching hearts;
-Cheats the dull hour with many a sportive jest, 90

-And gaily urges the neglected feast,
-Till sorrow slept, and joy from every eye
-Beamed like the sunshine through a wat'ry sky.

-With food refresh 'd, his helm with sable plumes,
-His lance and shield, each warrior now resumes,
-And by the warder summoned took his way,
-Before the bridge to watch till dawn of day.
-Meanwhile the Baron with surprize surveyed,
-In garb resembling, every knight and maid,

-* CarintUia, a duchy of Austria, formerly celebrated for its mines of gold and silver, &amp;c.

-B 3

-6 THE CASTLE. book r.

-Save that, amid her glossy ringlets twined, 100

-A wreath of flowers Maria's locks confined.

-— " And why," he said, " fair ladies, do you shew

-" By dress a seeming fellowship in woe? —

-" What wrongs have forced you from your peaceful home,

-" And why, unveiled, to distant lands you roam,

-" Why comes each knight, in sable arms arrayed,

-" Why on each helm are sable plumes displayed,

-" Fain would I learn: — tho' memory oft may bring

-'* The cup of sorrow bitterest from the spring,

-" Yet pitying friendship to the woe worn heart 110

-(l Repays the pangs remembered griefs impart:

-tc And if your cause should martial aid require,

-" Though stiff my limbs, and quenched my youthful fire,

-" This arm, which erst in many a well-fought day

-" Through Paynim hosts to victory led the way,

-" May yet have strength the sword and lance to wield,

-tl And aid your chosen champions in the field."

-To all he spoke, but most Maria prest,
+Fair was each damsel, but the fairest far<br>
+Maria seemed, like evening’s dewy star,<br>
+When all the rival fires that grace the night<br>
+By their own splendour prove her richer light:<br>
+As far in speech, in mien, and courteous mind,<br>
+Brave Henry left his young compeers behind.<br>
+Soon to a banquet, where, with costly pride,<br>
+Carinthia’s[^1] ores the massy bowl supplied,<br>
+Where Gallia’s grapes their richest nectar poured,<br>
+And tropic dainties piled the groaning board,<br>
+The Baron leads, and tries, with social arts,<br>
+To soothe the anguish of their aching hearts;<br>
+Cheats the dull hour with many a sportive jest,<br>
+And gaily urges the neglected feast,<br>
+Till sorrow slept, and joy from every eye<br>
+Beamed like the sunshine through a wat’ry sky.

+[^1]: Carinthia, a duchy of Austria, formerly celebrated for its mines of gold and silver, &amp;c.

+With food refresh’d, his helm with sable plumes,<br>
+His lance and shield, each warrior now resumes,<br>
+And by the warder summoned took his way,<br>
+Before the bridge to watch till dawn of day.<br>
+Meanwhile the Baron with surprize surveyed,<br>
+In garb resembling, every knight and maid,<br>
+Save that, amid her glossy ringlets twined,<br>
+A wreath of flowers Maria’s locks confined.<br>
+“And why,” he said, “fair ladies, do you shew<br>
+By dress a seeming fellowship in woe? —<br>
+What wrongs have forced you from your peaceful home,<br>
+And why, unveiled, to distant lands you roam,<br>
+Why comes each knight, in sable arms arrayed,<br>
+Why on each helm are sable plumes displayed,<br>
+Fain would I learn: — tho’ memory oft may bring<br>
+The cup of sorrow bitterest from the spring,<br>
+Yet pitying friendship to the woe worn heart<br>
+Repays the pangs remembered griefs impart:<br>
+And if your cause should martial aid require,<br>
+Though stiff my limbs, and quenched my youthful fire,<br>
+This arm, which erst in many a well-fought day<br>
+Through Paynim hosts to victory led the way,<br>
+May yet have strength the sword and lance to wield,<br>
+And aid your chosen champions in the field.”<br>
+To all he spoke, but most Maria prest,<br>
 Who sighing, thus the listening group addrest.

-tf Oh that the tale I tell had power to charm 120
+“Oh that the tale I tell had power to charm<br>

-Your grief, and anguish of its stings disarm,
+Your grief, and anguish of its stings disarm,<br>

-book i.
-THE CASTLE.
-7

-To speed the hours on pinions of delight,
+To speed the hours on pinions of delight,<br>

-Till day should rise, unlooked for, on the night!
+Till day should rise, unlooked for, on the night!<br>

-But one rash promise that has sealed my doom
+But one rash promise that has sealed my doom<br>

-Will o'er my story cast a mournful gloom.
+Will o’er my story cast a mournful gloom.<br>

-Erewhile two youths of differing tempers strove
+Erewhile two youths of differing tempers strove<br>

-With rival ardour to obtain my love,
+With rival ardour to obtain my love,<br>

-One, dark and gloomy, as the bursting storm,
+One, dark and gloomy, as the bursting storm,<br>

-When lowering clouds autumnal skies deform;
+When lowering clouds autumnal skies deform;<br>

-The other, as the vernal morning gay, 1 30
+The other, as the vernal morning gay,<br>
 When rosy Phoebus woos the sprightly May.

-" This on his boundless riches loved to dwell,
+“This on his boundless riches loved to dwell,<br>
-Which might Arabia's fabled hoards excell;
+Which might Arabia’s fabled hoards excell;<br>
-Strove to allure my heart with splendid tales
+Strove to allure my heart with splendid tales<br>
-Of diamond palaces, and emerald vales,
+Of diamond palaces, and emerald vales,<br>
-Of amber streams o'er sapphire beds that rolled,
+Of amber streams o’er sapphire beds that rolled,<br>
-And silver seas, and lakes of liquid gold;
+And silver seas, and lakes of liquid gold;<br>
-Described his destined consort's regal state,
+Described his destined consort’s regal state,<br>
-What slaves in gorgeous robes should round her wait
+What slaves in gorgeous robes should round her wait<br>
-In halls where luxury all her pomp displays, 140
+In halls where luxury all her pomp displays,<br>

-And fragrant gums in golden censers blaze;
+And fragrant gums in golden censers blaze;<br>
-From harps unseen while heavenly music flows
+From harps unseen while heavenly music flows<br>
-To cheer the feast, or soothe to soft repose; b 4
+To cheer the feast, or soothe to soft repose;<br>

-S THE CASTLE. book i.

-And every lure to fix my fancy tried
+And every lure to fix my fancy tried<br>

-That flatters female vanity and pride;
+That flatters female vanity and pride;<br>

-But still his gloomy scowl, his eye of fire,
+But still his gloomy scowl, his eye of fire,<br>

-Was on his rival bent with jealous ire,
+Was on his rival bent with jealous ire,<br>

-His proud demeanour chilled my soul with dread,
+His proud demeanour chilled my soul with dread,<br>
 And mystery enveloped all he said.

-" The other, nor on wealth nor state relied, 3 56
+"The other, nor on wealth nor state relied,
 But love alone his eloquence supplied,
 His manly mind disdained insidious art,
 And scorned by flattery to ensnare my heart.